Jacksonville Property Division Lawyers

 How Equitable Distribution Works in a Florida Divorce

-Anything that is not determined to be separate property is considered marital property and is subject to equitable distribution.
-However, this does not mean that all assets must be divided 50/50, nor does it means that all of the property must be sold for cash to distribute the assets equitably.
+As we mentioned before, anything that is not determined to be separate property is considered marital property and is subject to equitable distribution.
+However, this does not mean that all assets must be divided 50/50, nor does it mean that all of the property must be sold for cash to distribute the assets equitably.
 The parties can agree to divide their property any way they see fit.
 For instance, consider a husband who is in the military and owns a house.

 The wife would be entitled to a portion of his military pension and he and she would each be entitled to 50% of the equity in the home.
 The wife might waive her claim to the pension in exchange for the equity in the house.
 It is not necessary for the value of the two items in question to be equal.
 Most equity bargaining of this nature is negotiated through the spouses' respective divorce lawyers, or it is decided by the court.